You’re not alone, as many discussions on data protection and cyber crime overlook the nuances that define the industry.

 You can find out more about the three-pillars model by reading Cyber Security: Essential principles to secure your organisation.

-Written by IT Governance’s founder and chief executive, Alan Calder, this guide takes you through the essentials of cyber security – the principles that underpin it, vulnerabilities and threats and the attackers who use them, and how to defend against them – so you can confidently develop a cyber security programme.
+This guide takes you through the essentials of cyber security – the principles that underpin it, vulnerabilities and threats and the attackers who use them, and how to defend against them – so you can confidently develop a cyber security programme.